For more detailed information on the European Union legal research, see:

 If you need more information on how to research treaties, see the tab on Treaties in our Public International Law Research Guide.

-EU competition law is based on the articles 101 to 109 of the Treaty of on the functioning of the European Union and various regulations and directives.
+EU Competition law is based on the articles 101 to 109 of the Treaty of on the functioning of the European Union and various regulations and directives.

 See Part Three: Union policies and internal actions - Title VII: Common Rules on competition, taxation and approximation of laws - Chapter 1: Rules on competition, Sections: